Beyond the Bake Sale: School Event Trends for Spring 2026

 The Disco Has Had a Glow-Up

-Glow events have been gaining traction across the PTA community more broadly, with schools finding them easy to turn into fundraisers while delivering a fun and unique sensory experience for students.
-The appeal is clear: these events feel genuinely special, they don't need an army of parent volunteers, they photograph brilliantly for school communications, and they're memorable in a way that a standard disco simply isn't.
+Glow events have been gaining traction across the PTA community more broadly, with schools finding them easy to turn into fundraisers while delivering a unique sensory experience for students.
+The appeal is clear: these events feel genuinely special, they don’t need an army of parent volunteers, they photograph brilliantly for school communications, and they’re memorable in a way that a standard disco simply isn’t.

 Fundraising Has Gone Gamified and Student-Led

-Schools are also auctioning off "Headteacher for a Day" experiences, running "Break the Rules" days (where students pay £1 per broken minor rule such as trainers instead of shoes, crazy hair, a toy from home), and the Wonka-style Golden Ticket chocolate bar sale for World Book Day has become a genuine phenomenon.
+Initiatives like the “£20.26 Challenge” invite pupils to design and run their own mini-fundraisers: doing 2,026 star jumps, making 26 bracelets, or running a tiny market stall.
+The fundraising becomes a story of pupil effort and pride rather than an ask, albeit with parents helping behind the scenes.
+Schools are also auctioning off “Headteacher for a Day” experiences, running “Break the Rules” days (where students pay £1 per broken minor rule.
+I.e trainers instead of shoes, crazy hair, a toy from home), and the Wonka-style Golden Ticket chocolate bar sale for World Book Day has become a genuine phenomenon.

-The shift matters strategically: it also begins to address "fundraising fatigue" among parents who feel they're constantly being asked to put their hand in their pocket.
+Gamified experiences are increasingly central to successful fundraising strategies more broadly, with participatory formats driving significantly higher engagement than passive asks.
+The shift also matters strategically: it begins to address “fundraising fatigue” among parents who feel they’re constantly being asked to put their hand in their pocket.

 Schools Are Addressing the Digital Anxiety in the Room

 Parent education events are evolving too.
 What used to be a dry information evening about online safety has split into something more nuanced.
-On one track, schools are running AI and policy webinars: covering how they're approaching artificial intelligence responsibly, including data protection; and the boundaries of appropriate AI use.
-On the other, there are practical, hands-on sessions like "Taming YouTube and Roblox," helping parents get concrete strategies rather than abstract warnings.
+On one track, schools are running AI and policy webinars, covering how they’re approaching artificial intelligence responsibly, including data protection and the boundaries of appropriate AI use.
+On the other, there are practical, hands-on sessions like “Taming YouTube and Roblox,” helping parents get concrete strategies rather than abstract warnings.

 Niche and Targeted Communities Are Replacing the All-Hands Meeting

-The all-purpose PTA meeting where every parent is expected to care equally about every agenda item is giving way to something more targeted.
-Classlist is seeing growth in coffee get-togethers for parents of neurodivergent students, Dads' morning events, and on-campus wellness sessions like Mat Pilates immediately after the school drop-off.
+The all-purpose PTA meeting, where every parent is expected to care equally about every agenda item, is giving way to something more targeted.
+Classlist is seeing growth in coffee get-togethers for parents of neurodivergent students, Dads’ Morning events, and on-campus wellness sessions like Mat Pilates immediately after the school drop-off.

-The sector framing around this is "niche inclusivity": rather than broad meetings that feel like an administrative chore.
-So don’t title your event ‘AGM’.
-The 2026 focus is on targeted groups that feel like a genuine support system rather than just another date on the calendar.
-Recent research echoes this whereby parent associations are evolving from social committees into more intentional community structures, with equity and inclusion becoming defining priorities for how events are designed and who they serve.
+The sector framing around this is “niche inclusivity”: rather than broad meetings that feel like an administrative chore (and if nothing else, don’t title your event ‘AGM’), the 2026 focus is on targeted groups that feel like a genuine support system rather than just another date on the calendar.
+Research echoes this.
+Parent associations are evolving from social committees into more intentional community structures, with equity and inclusion becoming defining priorities for how events are designed and who they serve.

 What This Tells Us